Note: Please find a summary of the changes made to the post at the end

 Changes pertaining to the DAP

-These changes will be introduced with the 2.1.0 runtime upgrade, expected to go live on Polkadot on March 12, 2026.
+These changes will be introduced with the 2.1.0 runtime upgrade, expected to go live on Polkadot between 23-27 March 2026, 1-2 weeks after Kusama.

 Staking changes

 These changes will be introduced through another referendum that will update on-chain parameters.
-The timeline isn’t fixed, but they’re expected to be enacted 1-2 weeks after the runtime upgrade.
+The timeline isn’t fixed, but they’re expected to be enacted within a month after the enactment of the 2.1.0 upgrade, by the end of April.

 For validators

-Validators that don’t have at least 10,000 DOT in self-stake when the minimum is introduced it will be possible for anyone to permissionlessly chill them.
+Validators that don’t have at least 10,000 DOT in self-stake when the minimum is introduced will be at risk of being permissionlessly chilled by anyone.

 So, to avoid any unpleasant surprises, we urge all validators to begin preparations now to meet the 10,000 DOT self-stake before it is enforced on-chain.